 Faith Practices | Encountering Scripture (Downloadable PDFs)

-***Please know this resource may contain web links that are either broken or out of date.
-Much of the information can still be found if the links are broken, for example much of the Imagine the Word artwork can be found via a Google search.***
+Please know this resource may contain web links that are either broken or out of date.
+Much of the information referenced by the links can still be found via a Google search.

 Using distinctive practices of faith -- such as "Keeping Sabbath" or "Playing and Living Joyfully" -- Faith Practices is a set of versatile, all-encompassing resources designed to revolutionize the way congregations equip their members for lives of faith.